ocbe-uio/imml/docs/auto_tutorials/select_and_extract_features.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 169-170

-Yes, in fact Modality A is the most important modality in this example.
+Yes, in fact the genes are the most important modality in this example.

 ..
 GENERATED FROM PYTHON SOURCE LINES 172-173